It’s important that Windows time is set correctly – but how Windows time works seems to be a poorly understood area.

 - All other DC’s will, by default, look for the PDCe as their time source.
 There is no need to set anything here unless something has gone wrong.

-- All workstations will, by default, look for the PDCe as their time source.
+- All workstations will, by default, look at the local DC as their time source.
 There is no need to set anything here unless something has gone wrong.

 - Windows 2016 time service offers (optionally) more accurate time services than previous versions – https://docs.microsoft.com/en-us/windows-server/networking/windows-time-service/accurate-time

-I strongly recommend utilising group policy to set up NTP on your PDC emulator, not the command line.
-Using a group policy makes the settings a) obvious and b) easily transportable to new DC’s as your migrate upgrade in the future
+I strongly recommend utilising group policy to set up the NTP client on your PDC emulator, not the command line.
+Using a group policy makes the settings a) obvious and b) easily transportable to new DC’s as your migrate/upgrade in the future

 - Create a new GPO, I name mine “Domain Controller – Set NTP on PDCe”